MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

+- Meros doesn't check that if VerificationPackets in a Block cause MeritRemovals, the matching MeritRemoval is included in the Block.

 - Meros doesn't support dead Merit.

 - Meros puts competitors in the first archived TX's Epoch, instead of bringing that TX forward.
 - Meros doesn't rollover rewards or use a negative sigmoid.
-- Merps doesn't wait 10 Blocks to create Mints.
+- Meros doesn't wait 10 Blocks to create Mints.

 - Meros doesn't support chain reorganizations.
 - Meros doesn't support the `Checkpoint` message type.